digidem/edt-offline-portal/src/content/blocks/1-edt.md

 ---
-title: Earth Defenders Offline Toolkit
+title: Kakawa
-image: oca.jpg
+image: kakawa.jpeg
 ---

-This is the Earth Defenders Offline Toolkit.
+This is Kakawa, the Earth Defenders Offline Toolkit.
 Read the documentation to learn about all the functionalities of this device:

 <app-button :nomargin="true" localurl=":8086/all/https://docs.earthdefenderstoolkit.com/device-usage/first-steps" text="Read documentation"></app-button>